 In my own practice of backbends, I like to begin with the image of my heart nestling between lungs.
 As I move my thoracic spine into extension, I have in mind the lower heart tip moving forwards and the upper part of my heart moving back.
 I breathe into the back of my lungs – aiming for a feeling of spaciousness and quiet support for my heart.
 When I’m teaching backbends, I use words to help my students towards a similarly calm, spacious experience.

 The concept of open heartedness suggests being trusting as well as compassionate.
 Body-Mind Centering® Teacher and yoga teacher – Amy Matthews – talks about the need to have a ‘heart that can open and close at will‘.
-She says we need to bear in mind that being openhearted isn’t always a safe strategy.
-Amy clarifies this by giving the example of walking around certain parts of New York at night and expecting to be able to trust everyone.
+Amy says we need to bear in mind that being openhearted isn’t always a safe strategy.
+She clarifies this by giving the example of walking around certain parts of New York at night and expecting to be able to trust everyone.